shabegom/buttons/README.md

 class button-default button-shine purple myCustomClass
 \`\`\`

+You can edit the default button styles with the Style Settings plugin

 ### Remove Button after command execution

 if you add `remove true` as the las argument, the button will be removed from the file after the button click.